 Many first time visitors will want to visit Magens Bay.
 We originally planned to go to Magens Bay, as we heard this was the best beach to see on the island.
 Once we got off the cruise ship and talked to a taxi drive, he convinced us that Coki beach would be better.
 We all piled into an open air, safari truck as he took us on an unexpected tour through the island to Coki Beach.
 The taxi to Coki beach is $9/person each day, but there was no entrance fee at the beach.
 Once at Coki Beach, chairs are available for rent for $5/each and umbrellas for $10.

 Coki Beach is the place to go if you want to swim with fish.
+If you’re interested in snorkeling, check out this tour at Coki Beach.
 Even close to the shore, we were able to see fish in the water.
 Coki Beach is on the northeastern shore, close to Coral World Ocean Park.
 There are lots of vendors on the beach, including water sports rentals, beach bars, craft vendors and more.
 There are multiple dive shops right about Coki Beach.
 The water is just crystal clear and very clam.
 This is the beach to go to if you want to do any water sports.
 Although I’m sure Magens Bay is gorgeous too, but we really had a fabuous time at Coki Beach and would to go back!

 Island hop to Trunk Bay, St. John

 If the beaches at St. Thomas don’t excite you, you can catch a ferry over to St. John.
 We would have done this if we had some more time, but it’s an all-day event and sive we were only in St. Thomas for one day we wanted to explore St. Thomas.
 Trunk Bay is consistently voted as one of the most beautiful beaches in the world, so I can only imagine the beauty.
 Trunk Bay is part of the National Park and has an entrance fee of $5/person.